Mattias-Basle/fund-application/README.md

 `ab -n 3000 -c 100 <url_endpoint_to_test>`

-This will fire 100 concurrent requests to the desired endpoints until it reaches a total of 3000 requests.
+This will fire 100 concurrent requests to the desired endpoints until it reaches a total of 3000 requests and provides overall statistics.